 Judy Garland’s was not a happy life.

-Last weekend I went to see Renée Zellweger in ‘Judy’.
+Last week I went to see Renée Zellweger in ‘Judy’.
 It’s a remarkable performance in a film that portrays Judy Garland during the visit she made to England in 1969.
 This was towards the end of her short life which ended tragically early as a result of her taking an accidental barbiturate overdose when she was just 47 years old.
 It reveals the effect on her of having been driven to succeed for the benefit of others, compelled to be what she may not have chosen for herself, and controlled by some to such an extent that they even decided for her when she was allowed to eat and sleep.

 The mental breakdown that followed was surely inevitable.
 At one point she was asked whether she had ever taken anything for her ‘depression’.
 She replies ‘Four husbands – it didn’t work’.
 It’s not all she took – alcohol and a combination of the uppers and downers she was first plied with as a child fared no better in relieving her unhappiness.
 Paradoxically perhaps, the only place she seemed to be happy was the place where her success had taken her, on stage, in front of the audiences that loved her.

 But such happiness was only ever short lived.
 After the success of her opening night’s performance at London’s ‘The Talk of the Town’, Rosalyn Wilder, her personal assistant at the time, congratulated her and tried to reassure her that she was going to be alright.
 Garland replied, ‘But what if I can’t do it again?’
 In a life where she had been shown little love, she needed the love of her audience but knew that this was always dependent on her constantly delivering what those who came to see her wanted.
 She was right to be anxious.
 One night, arriving on stage late and the worse for too much alcohol, the crowd turned hostile and pelted her with bread rolls.
-Their love was not the unconditional love that she yearned for and aneeded.
+Their love was not the unconditional love that she yearned for and needed.

 The unconditional love that we all yearn for and need.